 New Business:

-Tax Commitment- The board was given multiple scenarios with various Mil rates for the 2022 tax commitment.
+Tax Commitment- The board reviewed multiple scenarios with various mil rates for the 2022 tax commitment.
 Scott moved setting the 2022 tax rate at 12.6 mil.
 Jim second.
 5-0 approved.

 Tax Stabilization Program 2023- Ellen discussed the upcoming tax stabilization law taking effect for the 2023 and beyond taxes for those who qualify.
 There are specific criteria for eligibility.
 The state will be providing applications and those will be able to be picked up at the town office once available.